tiny-http/tiny-http/README.md

  - Turning user input (eg. POST input) into UTF-8 (**not implemented yet**)
  - HTTPS (**not implemented yet**)

-Everything else (routing, ETags, Cache-Control, HTML templates, etc.) is not handled.
+Everything else (routing, ETags, Cache-Control, HTML templates, etc.) must be handled by your code.
+If you want to create a website in Rust, I strongly recommend using a framework instead of this library.

 [**Link to the documentation**](http://www.rust-ci.org/tomaka/tiny-http/doc/tiny-http/)